Eshagupta0106/shopping-cart-team1/README.md

 * Generates invoice of all the products bought.
 * After placing order, the cart will be cleared.
 * Responsive design for mobile and desktop.
+* Role based access control for admin and user.
+* Admin has access to add product, update product and delete product

 ## FAQ